Home » Computer Guides » Windows Guides » How To Boot From A USB Drive For Windows.

 How To Boot From A USB Drive For Windows.

-The Easiest Way To Boot To A USB Flash Drive.
+Set Windows To Boot From A USB Flash Drive.

-If you can get your computer to start up to the Windows desktop, click the Start button and type “recovery“.
+Click the Start button and then type “recovery“.
 Click Recovery Options (System Settings).

 Booting from a USB drive.
 Launching Recovery Options in Windows 10.